auralis-partners/auralis-partners.github.io/careers.md

 ---
 layout: default
-title: Careers
+title: 💼 Careers at Auralis
 permalink: /careers/
 ---

-# 💼Careers at Auralis

-## Work with us.
+# Work with us.
 Build the future.

 At Auralis, we work on exciting challenges across industries—from 0→1 product builds to scaling engineering teams and launching new ventures.
 We’re builders at heart, and we’re always looking for curious, driven people to join us.